home-assistant/home-assistant.io/source/_components/blink.markdown

   default: not set
 {% endconfiguration %}

-Once Home Assistant starts, the `blink` component will create the following platforms:
+Once Home Assistant starts, the `blink` integration will create the following platforms:

 - An `alarm_control_panel` to arm/disarm the whole blink system (note, `alarm_arm_home` is not implemented and will not actually do anything, despite it being an option in the GUI).
 - A `camera` for each camera linked to your Blink sync module.